-- 1. Start the management console by selecting it from the Start menu. - 2.
-Connect the management console to the machine where the agent is installed. - 3.
-In the Disk management view, examine the current layout of disks and volumes. - 4.
+- 1. Select Start -> All Programs -> Acronis -> Disk Director -> Acronis Disk Director. - 2.
+In the disk management area, examine the current layout of disks and volumes. - 3.
 Add one or more management operations on disks and volumes to the queue of pending operations.
-These operations will take effect only after you commit them.

-- 5. In the Disk management view, examine how the layout of disks and volumes will look when the pending operations are completed. - 6.
+These operations will take effect only after you commit them. - 4.
+In the disk management area, examine how the layout of disks and volumes will look when the pending operations are completed. - 5.
 Commit the pending operations.
-Monitor the operation progress in the Tasks view.
-Use the Log view to examine the history of operations performed on the machine.